-Figure 6.3: Confirmation of generated License file
+Figure 4: Confirmation of generated License file

-NOTE: For more information of how you register, search and download license files, see help in Mitel Connect.
+For more information of how you register, search and download license files, see help in Mitel Connect.

-Install License File
+6.2 Install License File

 1. Print the hardware ID of the MX-ONE Service Node by typing the command license\status -s.

-Format for the hardware ID is: 5 hexadecimal digits>-5 hexadecimal-digits>-5 hexadecimal digits>-5 hexadecimal digits>-6 hexadecimal digits>-6 hexadecimal digits>-6 hexadecimal digits>-7 hexadecimal digits>-8 hexadecimal digits>-9 hexadecimal digits>-1 hexa
+Format for the hardware ID is: 5 hexadecimal digits>-5 hexadecimaldigits>-5 hexadecimal digits>-5 hexadecimal digits>-6 hexadecimal digits>-7 hexadecimal digits>-8 hexadecimal digits>-8 hexadecimal digits>-8 hexadecimal digits>-9 hexadecimal

-NOTE: The hardware ID is the same as the "Exchange" line in the license file.
+The hardware ID is the same as the "Exchange" line in the license file.

-- 2. Order and register a license file in Aastra Connect. - Transfer the license file to the MX-ONE Service Node's file system.
-For example, /local/home/mxone\admin/ - 4.
+- 2. Order and register a license file in Aastra Connect. - 3.
+Transfer the license file to the MX-ONE Service Node's file system.
+For example, / local/home/mxone\admin/ - 4.
 Key command sudo -H /opt/mxone\install/bin/mxone\maintenance to start MX-ONE Maintenance Utility. - 5.
-Select option license and select install license file: - If the MX-ONE Service Node is running, the new license file is installed and activated - If the MX-ONE Service Node is not running, start the MX-ONE Service Node with the new license file by typing: systematl start mxone sn - 6.
-Enter the command license status to verify that the license file is activated correctly.
+Select option license and select install license file: - If the MX-ONE Service Node is running, the new license file is installed and activated - If the MX-ONE Service Node is not running, start the MX-ONE Service Node with the new license file by typing: systemctl start mxone\sn - 6.
+Enter the command license\status to verify that the license file is activated correctly.

-Print License File
+6.3 Print License File